 Task lighting is intended to help you accomplish – you guessed it – a task!
 This type of lighting is localized and can be provided by a variety of different sources, allowing you the option to adjust the lighting for a work space or chosen area and brighten or darken it in order to suit your needs.
 Effective task lighting needs to reduce glare and should be bright enough to prevent eye strain, making it ideal for activities like, reading, cooking, crafts and hobbies, studying and work.

-There are a variety of factors that go into selecting the right task lighting, including what activity or work you need it for, and even your age.
+There are a variety of factors that go into selecting the right type of task lighting, including which activity or purpose you require it for, even your age.
 As a person gets older, they require more light and become more sensitive to glare, making good quality task lighting even more important.
 Depending on these factors, a good task light should provide about 269 to 1076 lumens, or 40 to 100 watts, to a workspace.

 Task lighting can be created using a variety of light sources, including overhead sources like recessed or track lighting, as well as desk or task lamps.
 Task lamps should be adjustable or angled down to keep the light on the task and out of your eyes.
 They should also be placed to the side of your work to reduce glare and limit shadows.

-Halogen bulbs work well for task lighting because they produce a white light similar to daylight and use less energy than incandescent bulbs.
+Halogen bulbs work well for task lighting because they produce a crisp, clear light and use less energy than incandescent bulbs.
 Find a halogen bulb.

 Whether you’re lighting your bedroom or your office, incorporating all three types of lighting into your lighting scheme can help you create the ideal space in every room.